themlp101/homebl-client/README.md

 - Add an address - Simple format for: mailing address, city, state, zip code
 - Add a note for an address - Simple content, user specific
 - Edit the fields for the address
-- Edit the conent of the note
+- Edit the content of the note
 - Delete the address entirely
-- Delete spcific address note(s)
+- Delete spcific address's note(s)

 ### Technology